Skip to main content

 Yes, mindfulness lowers blood pressure.
 Multiple meta-analyses and randomized trials show average reductions of 5 to 10 mmHg in systolic blood pressure with consistent practice, similar to the effect of a single blood pressure medication for mild hypertension.
 The effect is strongest in people who practice for at least 8 weeks and combine mindfulness with other lifestyle changes.

 Yes, mindfulness can help with chronic pain.
-Research shows that regular practice does not always lower pain intensity, but it does decouple the *sensation* of pain from the *suffering* around it.
+Regular practice does not always lower pain intensity, but it does decouple the *sensation* of pain from the *suffering* around it.
 Patients still feel the pain, but it bothers them less and interferes less with daily life.
 This is the basis for Mindfulness-Based Pain Reduction (MBPR) programs in chronic pain clinics.

 No, you do not need to meditate for an hour a day.
-Most clinical research uses 20 to 45 minutes of practice, but newer studies show meaningful benefits with as little as 10 to 15 minutes daily.
-Consistency matters more than duration.
-Ten minutes every day for a year beats one hour once a week.
+Most clinical research uses 20 to 45 minutes of practice, though the benefits show up with as little as 10 to 15 minutes daily.
+Consistency matters more than duration: 10 minutes every day for a year beats 1 hour once a week.

 Both apps are good, with different styles.
 Sam Harris's Waking Up app focuses on the neuroscience and philosophy of meditation, with no religious framing.
 Headspace and Calm have a more accessible, guided approach with shorter sessions.
 We often suggest Waking Up for analytical patients (engineers, executives) and Headspace for beginners who want easier on-ramps.